 When black raspberry fruit is ripe, it practically falls off the cane into your hand.
 Black raspberries ripen gradually in mid summer, over a period of two to three weeks.
 It’s worth checking your black raspberry spots once a week to maximize your harvest.

 Like red raspberries, black raspberries are a delicate fruit.
 They’ll keep for a day or two in the refrigerator, but can be preserved longer by freezing.
 Wash the fruit by soaking it briefly in water.
 Running the berries under a faucet may break the fruit, so soak it instead of rinsing it, then drain the berries on a paper towel.
 When they’re dry, spread the dry berries in a single layer on a cookie sheet covered with wax paper, and freeze.
 When the fruit is frozen, transfer it to ziplock bags for long term storage.
+Blackberries can be cleaned and preserved in the same way.

 Black raspberries are a versatile fruit.
 They’re delicious straight off the cane, but if you can resist eating them all while you pick, try them in jams, jellies, cobbler, pie, sorbet, ice cream and for a French twist, try a black raspberry clafoutis.
+Blackberries can be used in all the same ways, but remember, their flavor, size, and season are slightly different.
+I hope you enjoy them both as much as I do.